Water wave scattering by a surface-mounted rectangular anisotropic elastic plate: Problem outline

 \subsection{Preliminaries}

-We consider the scattering of water waves by a rectangular anisotropic elastic plate situated at the surface of the water and having negligible draft.
+We consider the scattering of water waves by a rectangular anisotropic elastic plate situated at the surface of the water and having negligible draft, meaning that its draft is assumed to be much smaller than the plate's in-plane dimensions and the wavelength.
 We adopt a three-dimensional Cartesian coordinate system $(x,y,z)$ for the fluid domain, where $x$ and $y$ are horizontal coordinates parallel to the plate edges, and the $z$ coordinate points vertically upward (i.e., it is normal to the plate at rest).
-At equilibrium, the fluid occupies the region $\Omega = \R^2\times(-H,0)$, where $H$ is the depth of the fluid, and the plate occupies the region $D\times \{0\}$, where $D=(0,a)\times(0,b)$.
+At equilibrium, the fluid occupies the region $\Omega = \R^2\times(-H,0)$, where $H$ is the depth of the fluid, and the plate occupies the region $\Gamma\times \{0\}$, where $\Gamma=(0,a)\times(0,b)$.
 A schematic of the geometry is shown in Figure \ref{fig:schematic}.